incode-xx/wpstrap/README.md

 Bootstrap is Twitter's toolkit for kickstarting CSS for websites, apps, and more.
 It includes base CSS styles for typography, forms, buttons, tables, grids, navigation, alerts, and more.

-Fork of Bootstrap with WordPress integration for http://www.playcircuit.com
+Fork of Bootstrap with WordPress integration for http://www.playcircuit.com/sitemap/

+<a href="http://www.playcircuit.com/sitemap/">Car Forum</a>